 - 1. Compute average rate of change. - 2.
 Estimate instantaneous rate of change using the average rate of change. - 3.
 Determine the slope of the secant line of a function. - 4.
 Graph and estimate the slope of a tangent line to a function by means of a secant line. - 5.
 Evaluate the difference quotient for a function. - 6.
 Evaluate limits. - 7.
 State and apply the definition of a derivative. - 8.
-State and apply the definition a continuity at a point. - 9.
+State and apply the definition continuity at a point. - 9.
 Determine if a function is differentiable at a point. - 10.
 Apply differentiation rules to algebraic, trigonometric, exponential, and logarithmic functions. - 11.
 Evaluate higher order derivatives. - 12.
-Evaluate implicit derivatives. - 13.
-Through application of the first and second derivative of a function, determine the following:
+Through application of the first and second derivative of a function, determine the following: - a.
+Intervals of increasing/decreasing - b.
+Concavity